TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 9/Mark 9.23.md

 ---

-And Jesus said unto him, If thou canst!
-All things are possible to him that believeth.
+Jesus said to him, "If you can believe, all things are possible to him who believes."